WSU North Puget Sound Extension Forestry E-Newsletter – July 2018

 The problem with unwarranted actions

 Most people I talk to about dead and dying trees appreciate learning about what’s happening and why, are able to shift expectations, and even feel some relief that it wasn’t because they did something wrong.
 In some cases, though, the person is not able to break away from a preconceived notion about the situation.
 Case in point—I got a call once from someone who had misunderstood a news article, was convinced the trees were all dying because of killer snails, and nothing I said could dissuade from this.
-In another case, there was a person convinced that all the trees in the area were dying because of XYZ insect, and when I explained that the XYZ insect doesn’t live here, the person told me I should be less concerned about geography and more concerned about stopping the infestation.
-I found out later that what had been characterized as all the trees dying was actually one tree in someone’s yard that was suffering from poor cultural practices.
+In another case, there was a person convinced that all the trees in the area were dying because of XYZ insect, and when I explained that the XYZ insect doesn’t live here, the person told me I should be less concerned about geography and more concerned about stopping the infestation (the problem turned out to be quite limited and resulting from poor cultural practices).

-Another situation I found troubling happened just recently.
-A person called to say a large hemlock on their property had died a while back and another one was on its way out.
+Another troubling situation that happened once was that a person called to say a large hemlock on their property had died a while back and another one was on its way out.
 The symptoms of defoliation from the bottom up were exactly like the Rhizoctonia issue we are seeing.
-The person had an arborist come out to do a full assessment, which was wise as the trees posed a threat to the house.
+The person had some sort of tree service come out to do an assessment, which was wise as the trees posed a threat to the house.
 This is where things went sideways, though.
-The arborist told the person that it was most likely bark beetles and that someone should come out to spray the tree.
-I explained to the person four problems with this advice:
+The tree service told the person that it was most likely bark beetles and that someone should come out to spray the tree.
+There were some problems with this advice:

 - The pattern of damage is totally different from bark beetle damage (but is a perfect match for the foliar disease we are seeing).